THE HOUSE IN HISTORY

-Electronic devices in class: You may use a laptop or tablet computer in class, but only for work relating to this class, such as accessing assigned readings or taking notes.
-This is a zero-tolerance policy: any non-class use will result in the immediate forfeiture of the privilege of using a computer in class for the remainder of the semester.
+Electronic devices in class: You may use a laptop, tablet, or similar device in class only for work related to this class, such as accessing assigned readings or taking notes.
+This is a zero-tolerance policy: any non-class use will result in the immediate forfeiture of the privilege of using such a device in class for the remainder of the semester.
 All other electronic devices, including phones, must be silenced and stowed away during class.
-[If we move the class online, you will need to use a headset with your computer, tablet, or phone to ensure that audio quality is adequate.
-Earbuds with mic are fine for this.]

 Disabilities: If you have a disability, it is important that you contact me early in the semester for any help or accommodation you may need.

 Academic integrity at UWM: UWM and I expect each student to be honest in academic performance.
 Failure to do so may result in discipline under rules published by the Board of Regents (UWS 14).
 The penalties for academic misconduct such as cheating or plagiarism can include a grade of “F” for the course and expulsion from the University.
-For UWM’s policies on academic integrity, see https://uwm.edu/deanofstudents/academic-misconduct-2/ and https://uwm.edu/deanofstudents/instructor-academic-misconduct-process/
+For UWM’s policies and procedures on academic misconduct, see https://uwm.edu/deanofstudents/academic-misconduct-2/ and https://uwm.edu/deanofstudents/instructor-academic-misconduct-process/

 There are two required textbooks:

 Bryson, Bill.
 At Home: A Short History of Private Life.
 London: Doubleday, 2010.
-(Available from eCampus, from public libraries, and from Abebooks.com, Amazon.com, and other online booksellers.)
+(Available from public libraries, and very inexpensively from Abebooks.com or Amazon.),

 Moore, Jerry D. The Prehistory of Home.
 Berkeley: University of California Press, 2012.
 (This book is available to read in full online and for partial download via UWM Libraries, at https://ebookcentral.proquest.com/lib/uwm/reader.action?docID=867680.
-Print copies are available from Abebooks.com, Amazon, and other online booksellers.)
-Golda Meir Library has a copy (call no. GN799.B8 M66 2012)
+Inexpensive print copies are available from Abebooks.com or Amazon.)

-Other required readings (all available online, or as .pdf in Canvas):
+Other required readings (all available online, or as .pdf from Canvas):

 Beckerman, Gal.
 “Empty trash.
 Buy milk.
 Forge history.
 To trace the great arcs of civilization, historians tap the humble list.”
 Boston Globe, 5 June 2011. http://archive.boston.com/bostonglobe/ideas/articles/2011/06/05/empty_trash_buy_milk_forge_history/